 In recent years I have offered sermons to some of the largest and best known Unitarian Universalist or liberal Protestant congregations in the United States, including: Unity Temple (Oak Park, IL), First Unitarian Church of Dallas, First Unitarian Church of Providence, and Harvard Memorial Church.

 My research has been supported by the American Studies program of Harvard University, a Harvard Merit Term-Time Fellowship, a Frederick Kettner Scholarship from the Biosophical Institute, the Fund for Nurturing Unitarian Universalist Scholarship, multiple Joseph Sumner Smith Scholarships, the Joseph Gittler Fund for Religion and Ethics, the Institute for Anarchist Studies, the Unitarian Universalist Association, and the Center for American Political Studies.
 Prior to returning to academia I served as a parish minister for six years.
-I am on the Boards of James Luther Adams Foundation and the Unitarian Universalist History and Heritage Society.
+At present I am on the Board of the James Luther Adams Foundation and a member of the American Academy of Religion, the American Historical Association, the American Studies Association, Collegium: Scholarship Serving Unitarian Universalism, the Unitarian Universalist History and Heritage Society, the Unitarian Universalist Ministers Association, and the Working Class Studies Association.
 I am also the author of two religious education curriculums and close to three dozen published essays, articles, book chapters and poems.
+In the spring of 2019 I will be giving the Minns lectures on Unitarian Universalism and American Populism.
 My brother is the painter Jorin Bossen.